fjhickernell/mcm2025/_pages/welcome.md

 [Register here for MCM 2025](https://mailchi.mp/mcm2025chicago/mcm-2025-conference-registration).

+We will provide travel support for some early career scholars through our sponsor, IMSI.
+[Apply on their website here](https://www.imsi.institute/activities/15th-international-conference-on-monte-carlo-methods-and-applications-mcm/).
+We will start notifying successful applicants soon after February 28.

 # Topics

 MCM 2025 will include active topics of research in Monte Carlo methods---those with a long history as well as those emerging topics.
 These will include